 IV.
-Selected Highlights of the Draft Criminal Records Accuracy Act.
+Selected Highlights of the Draft Uniform Criminal Records Accuracy Act.

 - a.
 Principles.
 The act is premised on three principles: - i.
-Society at large has a vital interest in the accuracy of criminal history record information. - ii.
-Subjects are entitled to have the information kept about them under this [act] be accurate criminal history record information. - iii.
-The government has an obligation to collect, maintain, store, and disseminate accurate criminal history record information.
+Society at large has a vital interest in the accuracy of criminal-history-record information. - ii.
+Subjects are entitled to have the information kept about them under this act be accurate criminal-history-record information. - iii.
+The government has an obligation to ensure that the criminal-history-record information that it collects, stores, maintains, submits, and disseminates is accurate.